wilcoxen-courses/e255-seaborn1/README.md

 1. Create a new dataframe called `trim` by calling the `.query()` method on `res` with the argument `f"nameplate <= {kw99} and total_cost <= {tc99}"`.

-1. Print the new number of records in `res` to make sure a reasonable number (between 1 and 2 percent) were removed.
+1. Print the new number of records in `trim` to make sure a reasonable number (between 1 and 2 percent) were removed.

 1. Now repeat the steps used to construct the two-panel figure above but using dataframe `trim` instead of `res`.
 If all goes well you should see two much nicer histograms.